This page contains the most in-depth review of the Force USA MyRack Power Rack that you’ll find anywhere online.

 Safety Spotter Arms

-The Safety Spotter Arms are generally meant for use outside the rack.
+The Safety Spotter Arms are meant for use outside the rack.

 Aside from these rare use cases, the Safety Spotter Arms are most typically used for: